Updated July 12th, 2021

 3.5.
 Data separation control

-Every client has all collected data stored in a dedicated database.
-It is separated from other clients.
+Each customer has all reporting data stored in a separated database.
 Actual data storage is separated from the tracking data receival endpoint (frontend machine).
 This means the storage itself is not exposed to the internet.

 4. Procedures for periodic review, assessment and evaluation (Art.
 32 par.
 1 lit d GDPR)

-Periodic review and assessment end evaluation of Technical and Organizational measures are being performed according to the audit schedule required for information security certification ISO/IEC 27001:2013.
+Periodic review, assessment and evaluation of Technical and Organizational measures are being performed according to the audit schedule required for information security certification ISO/IEC 27001:2013.

 For the processing of data on behalf of the Customer, the Contractor employs services of third parties who process data on its behalf (“subcontractors”).